Fine Free

 The library will send you a series of reminders to return your items.

-Most items that are overdue by 35 days or more will be considered lost, and you will be billed for them.
-Lucky Day items, hotspots, and Book Club in a Bag sets are billed after they are 14 days overdue.
+Lucky Day items, hotspots, and Book Club Kits are billed after they are 14 days overdue.
 If you return the items, the bill will be cleared from your account.

 Your account will be referred to the library’s collections agency approximately one month after you receive a bill if your total bill is more than $30.
 This information is NOT reported to credit bureaus.

-If you return your items after you have been referred to the collections agency, you will not have to pay your bill on those items, but you will be charged a $10 collections agency processing fee.
+If you return your items after you have been referred to the collection agency, you will not have to pay your bill on those items, but you will be charged a $10 collections agency processing fee.

 Why did the library go fine-free?